johnschriner/epubstandard/README.md

     1.  **Heal Pass**: Uses an HTML parser to fix broken fragment links in all files.
     2.  **Enhance Pass**: Uses a strict XML parser to apply semantics and cleanup to the (now valid) files.
 * `epubfix.py`: A "healer" script that uses `epubcheck` to validate, apply fixes, and re-validate.
+* `epubstandard-supplemental.py`: **(Repair Tool)** A post-process surgical script for fixing rare, severe errors in files that fail the main pipeline.
 * `utils.py`: Shared utility functions (zipping, unzipping, finding OPF, running `epubcheck`).
 * `config.yaml`: External configuration file for customizing banners and blacklisted tags.
 * `csvtoconsole.py`: A utility to print a human-readable summary of the CSV report.
 * `output/logs/`: Directory where detailed processing logs are stored.

+---

 ## Requirements